kanelorange/elk/README.md

 ### Prerequisites

-1. Connect to the Internet for project resources.
+1. Docker Host is connected to the Internet for downloading project components.
-2. Docker is installed and configured.
-3. Docker Compose is installed and configured (recommended).
+2. Docker Engine and Docker Compose are installed and configured (recommended).
-4. Git is installed to clone the ELK Docker repository.
+3. Git is installed to clone the ELK Docker repository (optional).
+4. Learn more about Elastic Stack at https://www.elastic.co/elastic-stack/.
 5. Access to a web browser to view the Kibana dashboard.
 6. Command-line interface/terminal access with sudo privileges.

 ### Successful Tested Environment
+___Best practice:___ CentOS 7 Server
+Learn how to install Docker Engine on CentOS at https://docs.docker.com/engine/install/centos/.

+___Other environment:___ MacOS X
+Learn how to install Docker Desktop on MacOS at https://docs.docker.com/desktop/install/mac-install/.
 - Docker Host:
   - macOS Catalina 10.15.7
 - Docker Server: